1st Quarter classes begin the week of September 8, 2025.

 Day(s): Mon

 Perhaps you have heard that "knowing is half the battle."
 This class will realize that as we examine the roles of military intelligence and espionage in conflicts.
 A fundamental goal of military intelligence is to fight smarter, not harder, on the battlefield.
-For context and inspiration, the class will examine the history of the real spies of WWI, their methods, failures, and successes.
-This semester will continue at the height of the First World War in 1916.
-The war some people naively thought would be "over by Christmas" has dragged on unceasingly for years now.
-Millions of men have been thrown into the trenches with little to nothing to show for it.
-The war must end, or the empires fighting it will fall from sheer exhaustion.
-Something must be done, but what?
-Where?
-Intrepid agents have been sent to seek new fronts that the enemy surely cannot hold or new ways to strangle the flow of war material overseas.
-Industrial sabotage, submarine and economic warfare must all come together to ensure that the enemy cannot continue to support their efforts at the front.
-New allies must be established, perhaps through intrigue or the revelation of plots against formerly neutral powers.
-The continuing mission, should students choose to accept it, is to use secret codes and a modified tabletop RPG (role playing game) system to simulate missions, discover the enemy's secret plans, and give an edge to the forces on the battlefield.
-While Compass's 3D History classes will simulate the battles in the field, this class will assume the supporting role by attempting to infiltrate enemy lines with field agents.
+For context and inspiration, the class will examine the history of the real spies of WWII, their methods, failures, and successes.
+First semester will examine the Western Front of WWII between Germany and the Allies between 1941-1943.
+Early Intelligence failures revealed that the Allies were totally unprepared for the Axis invasion, despite plenty of warnings from their own sources and even Polish agents.
+For two years, the United Kingdom's army fought tooth-and-nail to stop the German advance.
+This is where first semester will begin and the roles students will play.
+The mission, should students choose to accept it, is to use actual enigma codes and a modified tabletop RPG (role playing game) system to simulate missions, write encoded messages, and attempt to crack the enemy's plan.
+While Compass's 3D History classes will simulate the battles in the field, this class will assume the supporting role by attempting to infiltrate German lines with field agents.
 War Room students in the "headquarters" will direct both their field agents and the missions of the frontline troops in 3D History.
 The decisions of War Room students on Monday will affect the play of 3D History students on Friday, and outcomes of the 3D History role play on Friday will dictate the work of the War Room the following Monday.
 While co-registration in both classes is not required, some students may want to dual register in order to see both the tactical and strategic aspects of a major engagement and how military intelligence affects the outcomes.
 This course is recommended for teens who have a passion for military history or an interest in a future career in intelligence.
-Topics in this Series: World at War (Semester 1) and Winning the War (Semester 2).
+Topics in this Series: Brains That Broke the Blitzkreig (Semester 1) and Directing the Downfall (Semester 2).
 Students continuing from first semester receive priority pre-registration for second semester.
 Workload: Students should expect to spend 0-1 hour per week outside of class.
 Assignments: Course documents including period maps, photographs and recreations will be made available through a class Google Drive link emailed to parents and students, as well as a class YouTube playlist for any videos watched in class or assigned as homework.
 Assessments: Will not be given.
 Credit: Homeschool families may wish to count this course as a component (partial) credit in World History, US History, Military History, or Career Exploration for purposes of a high school transcript.

 10:00 am-10:55 am